DeimElias/divvy_trip_data_analysis/README.md

 Reading how the company operates, if you leave a divvy in any other place that is not a station, you will be charged a fee, we can consider this the cause for those missing entries.
-This will be used as another parameter in our analisys.
+This will be used as another parameter in our analysis.

-Looking back to the data summary at the beginning, we can see that some coordinates are very far away from the range, lets have some deeper look at the stations info
+Looking back to the data summary at the beginning, we can see that some coordinates are very far away from the range, let’s have some deeper look at the stations info

 ``` r
 df |>